Habanossi/lecture-skill/README.md

 ## Examples
  - "What is the subject of the lecture"
  - "What theme does the lecture have"
- - "What kind of content can we expect from today's lecture"

 ## Credits
 Viljanen